PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: Matching and Route Planning Policy

 \subsection{DARM Distributed Optimization for Route Planning}

-In this subsection, we present an insertion-cost based route planning for both passenger and goods delivery requests.
-If the request was a good, it proceeds to this DARM framework for route planning after hop-zone assignment from Algorithm \ref{alg:hopzone_assignment}.
+We use an insertion-cost based route planning for both passenger and goods delivery requests, extending the approach in \cite{haliem2020distributed}.
+If the request is a good, it proceeds to this DARM framework for route planning after hop-zone assignment from Algorithm \ref{alg:hopzone_assignment}.
 If the request is a passenger, DARM route planning is performed immediately after initial assignment from Algorithm \ref{alg:greedy_matching}.

-This demand-aware route planning problem is a variation of the basic route planning problem for shareable mobility services \cite{tao2007dynamic,tong2018unified}.
-Similar to the basic route planning problem \cite{tao2007dynamic,tong2018unified}, demand aware route planning is also an NP-hard problem.
-As proved in \cite{tong2018unified} there is no optimal method to maximize the total revenue for the basic route planning problem (which is reducible to demand aware route planning) using neither deterministic nor randomized algorithms.
-The same applies to DARM as a result.
-Even though there is no polynomial time algorithm to optimally solve the demand-aware route planning problem, we utilize an insertion based approach as it has been proven to be a effective in the shared transportation space \cite{tong2018unified, haliem2020distributed}.
+The details are provided in Appendix \ref{apd:darm}.